WordPress/gutenberg/packages/components/src/snackbar/README.md

 ### Copy

-Copy within the snackbar should be clear and concise.
-(Maybe we can suggest a format here, like `verb + noun` or similar... along with an example.
-This is especially important when the message will only be shown for a limited time.)
+Since this message will only be shown for a short time, copy within the snackbar should be clear and concise.

 ## Development guidelines